tejbhan111/t2yLLM/README.md

 ## <u>⚙️ Environment variables :</u>

-create a .env file and :
+create a .env file and use python-dotenv or edit your ~/.bashrc :

 - export PORCUPINE_KEY='myporcupinekey'
 - export OPENWEATHERMAP_API_KEY='myopenweatherkey'